Inhaltsstoffe

 Acne-prone skin:

-Salicylic acid helps to unclog pores and reduces the inflammation that causes acne.
-It is an excellent ingredient for fighting pimples, blackheads and comedones.
+Salicylic acid helps unclog pores and reduces the inflammation that causes acne.
+It's an excellent ingredient for fighting pimples, blackheads, and comedones.

 Oily skin:

-For oily skin, salicylic acid helps reduce excess sebum and cleanse pores, leaving skin balanced and matte without the risk of excess oil clogging pores.
+For oily skin, salicylic acid helps reduce excess sebum and unclog pores, providing balanced and matte skin without the risk of excess oil clogging pores.

 Impure skin:

-People with skin that is prone to spots or blemishes benefit from the deep cleansing effect of salicylic acid.
+People with skin prone to breakouts or blemishes benefit from the deep cleansing effect of salicylic acid.
 It prevents the formation of new blemishes and promotes clear skin.

 Sensitive skin:

-Those with sensitive skin should use salicylic acid in low concentrations as it gently exfoliates the skin and reduces inflammation.
+People with sensitive skin should use salicylic acid in low concentrations, as it gently exfoliates the skin and reduces inflammation.
 It can help soothe skin irritations and reduce redness.

 Skin with hyperpigmentation or uneven skin tone: